ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 ### Page 320

+In this future, building infrastructure become collaboration amongst peers, and the tooling made reflects that.

 > There’s a Blue Helmet truism that the last 10 percent of any project takes 90 percent of the time, and that was certainly my experience with the building that had once been Gramps’s house.
 The early stages had involved standard parts—slabs, infrastructure, glazing, insulation—but now that we were doing fine work, things had to be just right—exactly right modular kitchen cabinets, the right sliding doors for balconies and locks for internal doors.
 More than half of the work was just hitting the screens, wrangling with other crews nearby to see who had the part you needed and then figuring out how to make rendezvous and acquire it.
 >
 > But over the next four days, things took shape, and a couple of the apartments got real furniture, a mix of prefabs and donated pieces, and it was wild to see the rough structure I’d left a week before with my lungs on fire and my arms so heavy I could barely lift them now looking ready for human habitation.
 And habitate it we did, as parts of our crew left to work on other buildings that needed more work, until there were fewer than a dozen of us on-site at any moment, many of us couples like Phuong and me, so that we ended up with our own temporary, personal apartments (though people on the third and fourth floors had to borrow facilities from their downstairs neighbors because the city hadn’t been able to upgrade our main water service yet).

+## Reflections

+I want to live in this world.

+If you haven't yet read "The Lost Cause", [get yourself a copy](https://craphound.com/) and live in this world for a time.

+There's much more in the book than I can reasonably capture on this page, see for yourself and let me know what you see.

+I want to make this future world a reality, that's why I'm working on [Village Kit](https://villagekit.com).
+Join us?